tnir/eksctl/site/content/gitops-quickstart/01-apply-gitops.md

   above git repo, add an empty directory in there, where the infrastructure config can be stored.
 Above we added `infra-config` as an empty directory.
+- `cluster`: the name of your cluster.
+Use `eksctl get cluster` to see all clusters in your default region.

 There are more arguments and options, please refer to XXX: link to reference doc for `gitops apply`.